 Exams:

-The National Board of Certified Counselors (NBCC) administers the National Counselor Examination (NCE) required for licensure.
+The National Board for Certified Counselors (NBCC) administers the National Counselor Examination (NCE) required for licensure.
 You will be notified by the board in writing if you are eligible to register and sit for the examination once your educational requirements have been reviewed.
-Arrange for the Board's receipt of the official test scores by requesting that the National Board of Certified Counselors send the scores directly to the Board.
+(You must have an application on file with the Board at least eight weeks prior to the desired exam date.)
+Request the official test scores be sent directly to the Board by the NBCC.

 Apply for Licensure: